 There are three conditions of alkalinity- high, low, and accurate.

 High alkalinity is the high content of alkaline substances dissolved in the pool water.
 On the contrary, low alkalinity means a lower proportion of the same.
-Whereas an accurate level is ideal with the right amount in place.
+At the same time, an accurate level is ideal with the right amount in place.

 High alkalinity can prove to be hazardous to one’s health.
 Therefore, lowering pool alkalinity may prevent any potential harm.

 Pool owners use various modern-day methods and techniques for lowering pool alkalinity.
 Alkalinity and pH of the pool are both interrelated terms.
-It is impossible to lower one without affecting the other.
+It is impossible to reduce one without affecting the other.

-To lower alkalinity, the pool’s pH is also reduced, which can later be extended to the optimum level.
+The pool’s pH is also reduced to lower alkalinity, which can later be extended to the optimum level.